Sizette: Players

 The game is played by six players in two teams of three.
 The teams sit alternately around the table so that each player has an opponent on the left and right.
 Each team selects a team captain or 'governor'.
 Players decide on the stake to be anted to the poule and the number of deals needed to win the game.

 Cards

 A 36-card French-suited pack is used in which the cards rank in descending order from King to Six.
 The Ace ranks between the Jack and the Ten as in Triomphe.

 Deal

 Players cut for the privilege of being first hand, which is an advantage; the player cutting the highest card handing the pack to the opponent on the left to deal.
 The dealer shuffles and offers them to the left for cutting before dealing two packets of three cards each, anticlockwise, beginning with first hand.
-The dealer turns up the last card for trumps.
+The dealer turns up the last card for trump.